-There’s no denying we are living in unprecedented times due to the Corona Virus (COVID-19).
+There’s no denying we are living in unprecedented times due to the COVID-19 pandemic.
 We’re all in the midst of uncertainty, and it seems like almost every time you listen to the news, something changes.
 As millions of Americans struggle with a temporary pause in their employment and the economy already seeing a drop, it has the public wondering what they can do to protect themselves and their wallet.
 Here are some tips to help set your mind at ease so you come out of the pandemic financially stable.

 - We continually disinfect our lobbies and offices, including door handles, countertops, and Personal Teller Machines (PTMs) both indoors and outdoors.